How to use the number-to-words converter

 2026or1,234,567.
 Commas are optional and the words appear instantly below. - Add a decimal if you like:

-1234.56becomes "one thousand two hundred thirty-four dollars and fifty-six cents". - Tap an example chip to load a sample value, then Copy the result with the button beside it.
+1234.56in USD becomes "One Thousand Two Hundred Thirty-Four Dollars and Fifty-Six Cents Only". - Tap an example chip to load a sample value, then Copy the result with the button beside it.

 How numbers are turned into words

 English number names follow a tidy, repeating pattern.
-The converter splits your number into groups of three digits from the right — units, then thousands, millions, billions andtrillions.
+In Western mode, the converter splits your number into groups of three digits from the right, units, then thousands, millions, billions and trillions.
 Each group of up to three digits is spelled the same way: a hundreds digit, then the tens-and-ones part, where the numbers eleven through nineteen are special "teen" words and twenty through ninety-nine use a hyphen, like forty-two.
 The group name (thousand, million, and so on) is appended, and the pieces are joined together.
 So 1,234,567 reads as "one million, two hundred thirty-four thousand, five hundred sixty-seven".

 This tool follows the short scale used in American and modern British English, where a billion is a thousand million and a trillion is a thousand billion.
-It also writes zero correctly, handles a leading minus sign as "negative", and reads any digits after a decimal point one at a time — which is how people naturally say figures like "three point one four".
-Currency mode instead treats the first two decimal digits as cents, the form you want when writing a cheque, an invoice total or a contract amount in words.
+It also writes zero correctly, handles a leading minus sign as "negative", and reads any digits after a decimal point one at a time, which is how people naturally say figures like "three point one four".

 Frequently asked questions